microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message-reply.md

 ---
 title: "message: reply"
 description: "Reply to the sender of a message.
-The message is then saved in the Sent Items folder."
+The message is then saved in the Sent Items folder."author: "angelgolfer-ms"
 ---

 # message: reply